thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 - #### *count*

-Count Number of User who belong to a certain region
+Count Number of User who belongs to a certain region

 - #### *distinct*

 Find all distinct regions

-There are many more pipeline operators than dicussed above, which can be seen [here](http://docs.mongodb.org/manual/reference/operator/aggregation/#aggregation-expression-operators)
+There are many more pipeline operators than discussed above, which can be seen [here](http://docs.mongodb.org/manual/reference/operator/aggregation/#aggregation-expression-operators)

 ## Node.JS